‘Google My Business’ is a free tool provided by Google. From it, web admins and SEOs can manage multiple Google Business Profiles.

 Please do encourage clients to leave reviews for your business on Google.

-Having a good selection of reviews will result in your business being listed above competition.
+Having a good selection of reviews will result in your business being listed above the competition.

 When a business has good reviews it will get priority visibility on the map.